gcpinckert/js239_contacts_manager/README.md

     - Display a "Return to All Contacts" Button
     - Add a message saying "Displaying all {{tag}} contacts"?
     - Clicking the "Return to All Contacts" Button goes back to full view of all contacts
+- ~~The user can add a tag `+ Add a new tag`~~ Fixed
+- ~~When the user either adds or edits a contact with no tags, the tag value in the DB is set to `''` rather than `null`.~~ Fixed
+- ~~When user edits a contact and opens up edit form (by clicking on edit icon):~~ Fixed
+  - ~~If the contact in question has a single tag, it is pre-selected, and there is no way to de-select~~
+  - ~~If the contact in question has multiple tags, no tags are pre-selected~~
+  - Note: there are some interesting issues with the select field in general, but these seem to be endemic to the element used.
+Might be better in the future to go with a different approach (i.e. checkboxes or custom dropdown).